LidkeLab/BaGoL/README.md

 Posterior_SRImage.png:	Super-resolution image from Posterior (weighted average) output MAPN_SRImage.png: 	Super-resolution image from MAPN (most likely) output

-# Parameters and parameters adjusment:
+# Parameters and parameters adjustment:
 BaGoL has a few parameters that need to be carefully adjusted.
 A good description of the parameters are included in the scripts documentation but they are also presented in the following.
 The unit for all the lengths are in nm.